CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 Continuity theory defines:

-- how meaning evolves
+- how meaning is required to evolve across turns
-- how identity is preserved
+- how residual canonicalization discrepancy is stabilized
-- how referents remain stable
+- how identity and referents are kept coherent
 - how commitments remain valid
-- how replay determinism is achieved
+- how replay determinism is supported temporally
-- how routing is determined
+- how continuity information participates in routing
-- how TS maintains coherence
-- how TS achieves laptop‑scale cognition
+- how these mechanisms contribute to bounded, deterministic, laptop-scale cognition

 Continuity is the temporal backbone of TS.
-It is the foundation on which identity theory, routing theory, and commit theory rest.
+It is a foundation on which identity theory, routing theory, and commit theory rest.

 ---